Marvel Action Universe: The Incredible Hulk

 The 1982 animated series based on the Marvel Comics character of the same name.
-The series was based upon the Hulk comic in regards to the origin story (albeit with supposedly alien involvement rather than Soviet spies), as well as featuring characters from the comics including Rick Jones (who would often refer to Bruce as "Doc"), Major Ned Talbot, who was essentially the same character as Glenn Talbot (although perhaps a little less intelligent and more clumsy than his comic book counterpart and as a result of this is referred to by his men as Noodlehead Ned), Betty Ross, and General Ross, along with the first cartoon appearance of the She-Hulk.
-Yet only one classic Hulk villain appeared in a single episode of the series, The Leader, with a number of villains normally associated with other Marvel characters and newly created foes filling out the other episodes.
+The series was based upon the Hulk comic in regards to the origin story (albeit with supposedly alien involvement rather than Soviet spies), as well as featuring characters from the comics including Rick Jones, Ned Talbot, Betty Ross, Thunderbolt Ross, and She-Hulk.
+Yet only one classic Hulk villain appeared in a single episode of the series, the Leader, with original characters and villains normally associated with other Marvel characters appearing in the other episodes.

-Also introduced were the Hispanic family of Rio and his daughter Rita, the father and his efforts to advertise his restaurant (Rio's Rancheros) providing more chances for comic relief and Rita providing a love interest for Rick Jones.

 The New Fantastic Four

 The 1978 animated series based on Marvel's comic book series Fantastic Four.
-The series replaced the character of the Human Torch with a robot named H.E.R.B.I.E., (Humanoid Experimental Robot, B-type, Integrated Electronics).
-A long-lasting rumor stated that this change was made by the TV network (NBC) because executives did not want young viewers to imitate the Human Torch by setting themselves on fire.
-This rumor proved to be untrue, as the 1978 television rights to use that character were tied up by a proposed television pilot movie in development by Universal Studios (now a sister company to NBC) that ended up never being produced.
+Due to rights issues, the series replaced the character of the Human Torch with a robot named H.E.R.B.I.E.
+(Humanoid Experimental Robot, B-type, Integrated Electronics).
+However, a long-lasting rumor stated that this change was made because executives did not want young viewers to imitate the Human Torch by setting themselves on fire.

-Spider-Man/Spider-Man and His Amazing Friends
+Spider-Man / Spider-Man and His Amazing Friends

 The 1981 syndicated version of Spider-Man was based on the popular Marvel Comics character of the same name.
 The series featured Peter Parker having to balance his alter ego crimefighting with his responsibilities as a university student, a part-time photographer for the Daily Bugle and caring for his elderly Aunt May.
 Spider-Man and His Amazing Friends, which originally aired on NBC around the same time, featured Spider-Man, Iceman, and Firestar.
 In this incarnation, the three superheroes are all college students at Empire State University, who operate as the "Spider-Friends" as the superheroes battle various supervillains.